Photon-AI-Research/InSituML/README.md

 $ pytest --examples
 ```

-## Description of old code
+## Description of main/ModelHelpers

-### Anna Willmann

 #### main/ModelHelpers/DeviceHelper.py

 The module contains functions:
     -  Get type of the default device: cpu or cuda
     -  Move tensor(s) to chosen device

 DeviceDataLoader(): wrap a dataloader such that each batch is not only indexed but also instantly transfered to
 the correct device